-- (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (b) a statement regarding whether the beneficial owner is: - (1) a person that is not a United States person; - (2) a government of a non-U.S. jurisdiction, an international organization or any wholly owned agency or instrumentality of either of the foregoing; or - (3) a tax-exempt entity; - (c) the amount and description of units held, acquired or transferred for the beneficial owner; and - (d) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from dispositions.
+- (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (b) a statement regarding whether the beneficial owner is: - (1) a person that is not a United States person; - (2) a government of a non-U.S. jurisdiction, an international organization or any wholly owned agency or instrumentality of either of the foregoing; or - (3) a tax-exempt entity; - (c) the amount and description of common units held, acquired or transferred for the beneficial owner; and - (d) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from dispositions.

-Brokers and financial institutions are required to furnish additional information, including whether they are United States persons and specific information on units they acquire, hold or transfer for their own account.
-A penalty is imposed by the Code for failure to report that information to us.
-For 2017, the penalty is \$260 per failure, up to a maximum of \$3,218,500 per calendar year.

-The nominee is required to supply the beneficial owner of the units with the information furnished to us.
+Brokers and financial institutions are required to furnish additional information, including whether they are United States persons and specific information on common units they acquire, hold or transfer for their own account.
+A penalty of \$250 per failure, up to a maximum of \$3 million per calendar year, is imposed by the Code for failure to report that information to us.
+The nominee is required to supply the beneficial owner of the common units with the information furnished to us.

-Accuracy-Related Penalties.
-The Code imposes an additional tax equal to 20% of the amount of any portion of an underpayment of tax that is attributable to one or more specified causes, including negligence or disregard of rules or regulations, substantial understatements of income tax and substantial valuation misstatements.
+Accuracy-Related Penalties The Code imposes an additional tax equal to 20% of the amount of any portion of an underpayment of tax that is attributable to one or more specified causes, including negligence or disregard of rules or regulations, substantial understatements of income tax and substantial valuation misstatements.
 The Code does not impose a penalty, however, for any portion of an underpayment if it is shown that there was a reasonable cause for that portion and that the taxpayer acted in good faith regarding that portion.